 Knob/CV Z sets the slew rate of the envelope, controlling how quickly it tracks changes in level.
 At the minimum value of Z, changes can be very rapid, which may produce undesirable effects, especially if pitch tracking is not working well.
 As Z increases, changes take place more slowly.

 B-4 Clockable Delay/Echo

-Video ► X is signal Y is clock input Z is feedback A = dry + delay in ratio according to feedback B = delay signal only
+Video 🔽

+X is signal

+Y is clock input

+Z is feedback

+A = output according to mode

+B = output according to mode